ezpublishlegacyprojects/ezchat/trunk/extension/ezchat/ajaxchat/readme.txt

 Socket Server:
 ==============

-Using the AJAX technology the chat clients have to permanently pull updates from the server.
+Using the AJAX technology alone the chat clients have to permanently pull updates from the server.
 This is due to AJAX being a web technology and HTTP being a stateless protocol.
-Using a permanent socket connection between clients and server it is possible to push updates from the server.
+Events pushed from server-side need a permanent or long-lasting socket connection between clients and server.
-With JavaScript alone it is not possible to establish permanent socket connections.
+This requires either a custom HTTP server (called "comet") or another custom socket server.

 AJAX Chat uses a JavaScript-to-Flash brigde to establish a permanent socket connection from client side.
 The JavaScript-to-Flash brigde requires a Flash plugin >= 9 installed on the user browser.
 Clients without this requirement will fall back to pull the server for updates.

-On server side you need to be able to start a custom Flash XML Socket Server.
+The socket server coming with AJAX Chat is implemented in Ruby.
-The socket server coming with AJAX Chat is implemented in Ruby - you will find it in the socket/ directory.
+You need to be able to run a Ruby script as a service to run the socket server.
-To be able to start the service, the script files have to be executable:
+To be able to start the service, the script files in the socket/ directory have to be executable:

 	$ chmod +x server
 	$ chmod +x server.rb